M-Abdullah-Bhatti/M-Abdullah-Bhatti/README.md

 ### 💻 Full Stack Developer · ⏳ 5+ years · 📍 Karachi 🇵🇰

+🚀 I turn ideas into reliable web, mobile, SaaS and AI products that are ready for real users and real business needs.

 ## 🚀 What I Work On

 * 🧩 **SaaS Platforms** — dashboards, subscriptions, multi-user systems, roles and permissions